Iowa City man sentenced to ten years for sexual abuse of girl - NewsBreak

 Coralville man arrested after IC police chase

-A Coralville man has been arrested after a police chase in Iowa City.
-Iowa City Police say 29-year-old Charles Tate of 11th Avenue was driving a 2018 Kia Optima on Arthur Street near the Town & Campus Apartments just after 11:30pm on January 5th.
+An Iowa City man has been arrested after a police chase in Iowa City .
+Iowa City Police say 29-year-old Charles Tate was driving a 2018 Kia Optima on Arthur Street near the Town & Campus Apartments just after 11:30pm on January 5th.
 Tate had a suspended license, leading to a traffic stop from Iowa City Police.

 North Liberty Police arrest OWI suspect with dangerously high BAC